 The purpose of the Leadership Certificate is to educate and empower students to become proactive leaders in our society regardless of chosen profession.
 The Certificate provides an interdisciplinary course of study with a focus on the theoretical and experiential understanding of leadership.
 Students will benefit from a broad spectrum of classes that entail a leadership component.
 Collectively, these courses will provide a rich compilation of perspectives on leadership.
 Students will also benefit from the thorough examination and critique of their evolving leadership style.

-Acceptance to the certificate program requires that students have at least a ≥2.5 cumulative grade point average.
-Students must maintain a cumulative grade point average in the certificate ≥2.7 with no single course grade <2.5.
+Grade Requirements: acceptance to the certificate program requires that students have at least a ≥2.5 cumulative grade point average and students must maintain a cumulative grade point average in the certificate ≥2.7 with no single course grade <B-.

-Note: some courses on Lists 1 and 2 have prerequisites that are not included in the Leadership Certificate program.
-Please review the Graduate and Undergraduate Catalog for prerequisite information.
+- Note: some courses on Lists 1 and 2 have prerequisites that are not included in the Leadership Certificate program.
+Please review the individual courses for prerequisite information.

 |Prerequisites: students must complete the following courses before admission to the certificate program.|